SeisComP/seiscomp/doc/base/tutorials/geofon_waveforms.rst

 Configure bindings
 ##################

-In SeisComP terminology, *bindings* are the connection between modules and individual stations.
-See the "Bindings" section of :ref:`concepts_configuration` for full details.

-Now go to the "Bindings" tab on the left side bar of :program:`scconfig`.
-We will need to create bindings for every GE station to the "global", "scautopick" and "seedlink" applications, as follows:
+As for individual stations (see the :ref:`processing` tutorial), we will need to create bindings for every GE station to the "global", "scautopick" and "seedlink" applications, as follows: